segajanesis/chatstats/README.md

 ## As the ChatStats app user, I want to:

 ### Phase 1:
-Confirm OAuth behind the scenes -- app is installed with permissioning and does not need to be validated afterward
+Confirm OAuth for _bot_ access behind the scenes -- app is installed with permissioning and does not need to be validated afterward

 Be invited to a channel